 You don’t need much at Hierve el Agua, but you’ll definitely need sunscreen (there’s very little shade here), a towel, bathing suit, & a good camera, plus running shoes if you intend to hike.
 Also, I always bring activated charcoal when I travel to Mexico ~ in case I get diarrhea (!); the charcoal binds with toxins & gets them out of my system.

 Read Next: How to Avoid Montezuma’s Revenge in Mexico

 Photos of Hierve el Agua in Oaxaca

-As you’ll see from these photos: photo opportunities here are endless.
-I’ve put the photos in chronological order, starting with the first view you’ll see, then heading down the mountain on the hike to two viewpoints.
+I’ve put these photos in chronological order, starting with the first view you’ll see, then heading down the mountain towards two viewpoints.
 The remaining photos show all the different shots you can take in & around the first emerald green pool…

 What is a Petrified Waterfall?

 What is a petrified waterfall, anyway?
 It’s a waterfall formed over thousands of years, as water that flows over a cliff’s edge slowly calcifies, creating mineral formations ~ which make it look like a waterfall frozen in time.
 The only other petrified waterfall in the world is in Hierapolis, Turkey…which I visited many years ago.
 In my opinion, Hierve el Agua is more impressive, due to the surrounding scenery & its more dramatic waterfalls.